HamzaKhan07/QuickPark-app/README.md

 problem "QuickPark" is created.

-QuickPark is a mobile app which helps users identify the vacant parking slots in a particular area easily.
+QuickPark is a mobile app which helps users identify the vacant parking slots in a particular area easily

 The function is divided into two stages: